Here is our pick of the best rooftop bars in Singapore for drinks with a view.

-With so many buildings crammed into a small island, it is no surprise that rooftop bars in Singapore are such a huge trend, so if you are in Singapore on holiday make sure you check out a few.
-Here is our round-up of the best rooftop bars in Singapore.
+With so many buildings crammed into a small island, it is no surprise that rooftop bars in Singapore are such a huge trend, so if you are here on holiday make sure you enjoy your drinks with a view of Singapore.

-Ce La Vi
+Ce La Vi Singapore

-Ku De Ta in September 2010.
-Ku De Ta first made a name for itself on the sandy shores of Seminyak in Bali as a restaurant, bar and dance club in-one, and now Ce La Vi boasts one of the world’s most stunning locations in Singapore, perched 200m above sea level atop the magnificent Marina Bay Sands hotel.
+Ku De Ta first made a name for itself on the sandy shores of Seminyak in Bali as a restaurant, bar and nightclub in one, and now Ce La Vi boasts one of the world’s most stunning locations in Singapore, perched 200m above sea level atop the magnificent Marina Bay Sands hotel.

 Obviously not suitable if you suffer from vertigo, especially as the walls are all made from glass to maximise the views.
-But if you have strong legs then this Singapore rooftop bar should definitely be on your hit list for sundowners.
+But if you have strong legs then this should definitely be on your hit list for sundowners.

 Lantern at the Fullerton Bay Hotel

 What Lantern rooftop bar lacks in height it makes up for in style.
 This relaxed drinks spot provides a chic and sleek poolside oasis atop the uber-stylish Fullerton Bay Hotel.

 With stunning panoramic views of Marina Bay and the CBD skyline, this urban getaway oozes a sophisticated vibe with its Latin-inspired cocktails, comfy seating and cozy candlelit ambience.